Chairman: Councillor Glover

 International Standard on Auditing 580 'Management Representations' required auditors to obtain written confirmations of appropriate representations from management before the audit report was issued.
 A proposed letter of representation was attached to the report, which the Committee was asked to approve and authorise the Chairman of the Audit Committee and the Director: Governance and Partnerships to sign.

 Additionally, IAS 570 required a specific statement on the applicability of the 'Going Concern' concept to the council.
 The accounts had been prepared on a going concern basis.
 A review of the applicability of the concept to the council was included at Appendix 1.

-The Chairman invited representatives of KPMG, the council's external auditors, to comment on the ISA 260 report.
-KPMG guided members through the ISA 260 report, paying particular attention to the outstanding work to be completed.
-To conclude, KPMG publically thanked council officers from the Accountancy Team for their co-operation and partnership approach to the closedown of the council's accounts.
+The Chairman invited representatives of Mazars, the council's external auditors, to comment on the ISA 260 report.
+Mazars guided members through the ISA 260 report, paying particular attention to the outstanding work to be completed.
+To conclude, Mazars publically thanked council officers from the Accountancy Team for their co-operation and partnership approach to the closedown of the council's accounts.

-Members commented on particular aspects of the council's Statement of Accounts 2017-2018 and ISA 260 Report to which the Director: Governance and Partnerships and representatives of KPMG responded to.
+Members commented on particular aspects of the council's Statement of Accounts 2018-2019 and ISA 260 Report to which the Director: Governance and Partnerships and representatives of Mazars responded to.

-*The Director: Governance and Partnerships received confirmation on 30 July 2018 that KPMG had now completed its work on the Depreciation Replacement Cost assets and, as a result of the findings, had amended the ISA 260 report.
+* The Director: Governance and Partnerships received confirmation on 31 July 2019 that Mazars had now completed its work on the outstanding items and, as a result of the findings, had amended the ISA 260 report.

 Therefore, following receipt of the amended ISA 260 report, the council's external auditors had now given the council's accounts a clean opinion, prior to the statutory deadline of 31 July 2019.